MLH-Fellowship/project-team-pythonic/README.md

 - [x] Add a map of all the cool locations/countries you visited

 ### Flask Tasks
-- [x] Get your Flask app running locally on your machine using the instructions below.
+- [x] Get your Flask app running locally on your machine using the instructions.
 - [x] Add a template for adding multiple work experiences/education/hobbies using [Jinja](https://jinja.palletsprojects.com/en/3.0.x/api/#basics)
 - [x] Create a new page to display hobbies.
 - [x] Add a menu bar that dynamically displays other pages in the app